• Skip to primary navigation

 Gochugaru, also known as Korean red pepper flakes, is a staple in every Korean kitchen.
 Made from sun-dried chili peppers, it comes in a variety of spice levels, from mild to hot, and adds a slightly sweet, smoky flavor that elevates many Korean dishes.

 In Korean cuisine, gochugaru is essential for making kimchi, gochujang, and various stews and soups.
-Its slightly coarser texture, compared to typical red pepper flakes, adds a hint of spice without overpowering the other ingredients, creating a well-balanced flavor profile.
+Its slightly coarser texture, compared to typical red pepper flakes, adds a hint of spice without overpowering the other ingredients, creating a well-balanced flavor profile that's become a signature in Korean cooking.

 Whether you're cooking traditional Korean recipes or experimenting with your own creations, gochugaru adds an authentic touch and its versatile flavor makes it indispensable for anyone exploring Korean culinary traditions.